 The CPM approach yields a single main path through the literature.
 A more nuanced image of this feature is obtained by identifying key-routes through a network.
-This method, known as the Taiwan approach, was developed in [22].
+This method, known as the Taiwan approach, was developed in [?].
 The algorithm has been generalized and included in Pajek.
-The Pajek instruction for obtaining key-routes through 150 arcs with the largest weights is:
+The Pajek instructions for obtaining key-routes are: